Palestine Action High Court challenge can go ahead, judge rules

 Earlier this month, lawyers for Ms Ammori asked a judge to allow her to bring the High Court challenge over the ban, describing it as an “unlawful interference” with freedom of expression.

-And in a decision on Wednesday, judge Mr Justice Chamberlain said that two parts of the arguments on Ms Ammori’s behalf were “reasonably arguable”.
+And in a decision on Wednesday, judge Mr Justice Chamberlain said that two parts of the arguments on Ms Ammori’s behalf were “reasonably arguable” and would be heard at a three-day hearing in November.

+However, he later refused a bid to temporarily pause the ban on the direct action group until the outcome of the challenge.

-In his ruling, he said that it was “reasonably arguable” that the proscription “amounts to a disproportionate interference” of Ms Ammori’s rights to freedom of expression and freedom of assembly.
+In his first ruling, he said it was arguable that the proscription “amounts to a disproportionate interference” of Ms Ammori’s rights to freedom of expression and freedom of assembly.

 He said: “That being so, the point will have to be determined at a substantive hearing and it would not be appropriate for me to say more now.”

-The judge continued that a second argument, that Ms Cooper failed to consult Palestine Action “in breach of natural justice”, was also “reasonably arguable”.
+The judge continued that a second argument, that Ms Cooper failed to consult Palestine Action “in breach of natural justice”, could also go to a full hearing.

 He said: “As a matter of principle, I consider that it is reasonably arguable that a duty to consult arose.”